nickma101/NewsWebsite/README.md

 npm i
 ```

-7. Fire up the react frontend and python backend for local development
+7. Start the react frontend and python backend for local development

 ```
 npm start